ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteSTKVehicle.rst

 ISiteSTKVehicle
 ===============

-.. py:class:: ISiteSTKVehicle
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteSTKVehicle

    object

    Interface used to access the options for a STK Vehicle site.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteSTKVehicle

 Overview
 --------